open-source-labs/PreVue/README.md

   2. Set up different routes and views
   3. Establish parent-child component relationships
   4. View application hierarchy in tree format
-  5. Save and open projects you are working on, ensuring that progress is not lost and can be revisited at any time.
+  5. Save and open projects you are working on, ensuring that progress is not lost and can be revisited at any time
-  6. Export the component architecture as a Vue application created with default Vite settings.
+  6. Export the component architecture as a Vue application created with default Vite settings

 Use PreVue to create projects in single sessions or sign in with GitHub to save projects and update them anytime. the component architecture as a Vue application created with the default Vue CLI settings.